Features of Blackout Blinds

-- Block intense sunshine during the day
+- Block the California sunshine

 - Designer Roller Shades